 Yes.
 All surgery causes a scar, and how a patient scars is dependent on the individual.
 A thyroid scar is a horizontal scar on the neck.
-The length of the scar depends on the size of your thyroid and the size of your neck, but is usually 5-6 cm (2-2.5 inches.)
-Techniques I use to minimize scarring include careful incision placement and hypoallergenic suture material (to avoid inflammation) I place my thyroid incisions in a natural skin crease, and it will be higher than most other surgeons' scars, as I believe the cosmetic result is better when the scar is in the shadow of the chin.
-In patients prone to keloids, I use skin glue rather than sutures.
+There are some techniques that surgeons use to minimize scarring.
+These techniques include careful incision placement and hypoallergenic suture material (to avoid inflammation).
 As a general rule, it is unusual to have a very noticeable scar after six months.
 Scars continue to fade for three years.